sidhikabalachandar/shuvom-s.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student in [EECS](https://www.eecs.mit.edu/) at MIT.
 I am co-advised by [Bonnie Berger](https://people.csail.mit.edu/bab/) (MIT CSAIL) and [Hoon Cho](https://hhcho.com/) (Broad Institute).
-I am broadly interested in privacy and machine learning and their applications to biological problems.
+I am broadly interested in privacy, machine learning, and their applications to biological problems.
 In particular, I hope to develop probabilistic machine learning models and privacy-preserving methods to accelerate and secure biomedical research.

 Prior to MIT, I was an undergraduate at Harvard, where I received an AB in Computer Science and Statistics.
 In the past, I've worked on statistical genetics, genomic privacy, and computational physics.
-I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF Fellowship](https://www.nsfgrfp.org/).
+I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF GRFP](https://www.nsfgrfp.org/).

+Outside of work, I enjoy hiking, biking, and cheering for New England sports teams.

 I am always happy to chat, feel free to reach out via email at ssadhuka (at) mit (dot) edu.

-Outside of work, I enjoy hiking, biking, and cheering for New England sports teams.

 <!---
 A data-driven personal website